alaskanloops/tools-mega-list/README.md

 # tools-mega-list
-A list of tools I've found useful
+A list of tools I've found useful.
+Categories in no particular order at this moment.

 ## jQuery
 * Cheatsheets